 Fuel assemblies — a group of fuel rods.

-Fuel pellets — thimble-sized uranium oxide pellets.
+Fuel pellets — pencil eraser-sized uranium oxide pellets.
 A reactor core may contain millions of pellets.

 Fuel rods — long, hollow tubes of zirconium metal that contain stacks of fuel pellets.